Android-App-Development-Instructory/Slide-Activity-Animation/README.md

-# Slide-Activity-Animaton
+# Slide Animation Between Activities
 In this project we will learn, how we can add a sliding transition between activities.
+We will first apply them to specific activities only by using the overridePendingTransition method after starting an intent and also after calling the finish method.
+Then we will learn how to apply them globally to our whole app by creating a seperate theme in our styles.xml file and apply it to our app theme with the  windowAnimationStyle attribute.